 It's a common problem this time of year — the abundance of beautiful, ripe fruit leads us to pick up more than we can possibly eat before those fruits get soft and squishy.
 There is a certain kind of beauty in a few overly ripe fruits on the counter, but the more pressing question is how can we use them up — and fast?!
 Here are ten tasty ideas for using up fruits that are past their prime.

-Make a quick bread.
-Of course, we all know brown bananas are great for banana bread.
+1. Make Quick Bread: Of course, we all know brown bananas are great for banana bread.
 But peaches, nectarines, and strawberries are also great in breads, muffins, and scones, where the chopped or mashed fruit bakes into jammy little pockets.

-Cook it down into a sauce for meat.
+6. Make a Sauce for Meat.
 Overripe fruit, if it hasn't lost all of its juice, can still impart some good flavor to a sauce.
 Chop it into small bits (or whiz it in a blender) and add it to some chicken stock and balsamic vinegar to make a glaze or sauce for meat.
-You could even substituted it for the apricot jam in our Chicken with Shallot-Apricot Sauce.
+You could even substituted it for the jam in our Chicken with Shallot-Apricot Sauce.

-What else would you do with overripe fruit?
+What else do you do with overripe fruit?

 This post has been updated.
 Originally published 7/31/08.